The Day Led Zeppelin’s John Bonham Died

 Bonham reportedly began drinking early in the day, continuing to consume copious amounts of alcohol well into the evening.
 Not long after the group’s rehearsals had wrapped up for the night, Bonham passed out in a drunken state and would never wake up.

 In the weeks following Bonham’s death, The Guardian reported that Bonham had consumed “about 40 measures of vodka in 12 hours.”
 At the inquest of Bonham’s death, his assistant Rex King told the authorities how he and Page’s assistant Albert Hobbs had put Bonham to bed that evening.

 On the morning of Sept.
 25, Led Zeppelin’s road manager Ben Lefevre attempted to stir Bonham but noticed that something was indeed wrong with the drummer.
 After unsuccessfully searching for a pulse, Lefevre called an ambulance.
-A sample taken from Bonham’s bladder showed an alcohol level of 276 milligrams per hundered millilitres.
-Bonhams’s death was ruled accidental after it was determined that he died after inhaling his vomit.
+A sample taken from Bonham’s bladder showed an alcohol level of 276 milligrams per hundered milliliters.
+Bonhams’s death was ruled accidental after it was determined that he choked to death.

 Pathologist Dr. Edmund Hemstead reportedly said, “This indicated he inhaled the vomit but didn’t die immediately as the result of that, and that he died some hours later due to the shocked state on inhaling vomit, during which time the alcohol in his blood would have broken down.”

 Led Zeppelin issued a brief statement declaring they would not continue as a band without their departed drummer, and apart from a handful of charity shows they have kept their word.
 The most recent of these events, a 2007 concert at London’s O2 arena, was released as the 2012 live album Celebration Day.

 The Top 100 Rock Albums of the ’60s